 - Now whenever you want to BCC, start with that email template each time you want to compose a new one

-With the Always BCC add-in though, you can control exactly when a BCC is applied, either through setting the add-in to check details in the email itself for example, based on who you’re sending to, sending from, the subject, keywords in the body, etc.) or by controlling it with the “BCC on/off” button in the Outlook toolbar.
+The first is the Always BCC add-in.
+You can control exactly when a BCC is applied, either through setting the add-in to check details in the email itself for example, based on who you’re sending to, sending from, the subject, keywords in the body, etc.) or by controlling it with the “BCC on/off” button in the Outlook toolbar.

 How to Automatically Add a BCC To Emails But With Exceptions